cal-weng/Terminus-docs/docs/manual/olares/controlhub/view-container.md

 ---
-description: Manage Olares system resources efficiently by editing YAML configurations, modifying Pod replicas, and monitoring container status through the Control Hub interface.
+description: Troubleshooting application issues status by examining the container staus or exporting logs
 ---
-# View container status
+# Examine container status

 The Pods page provides a comprehensive view of all Pods in your Olares environment, allowing you to manage them at the smallest granularity offered by Kubernetes.

-This guide shows you how to view the status of your container.
+This guide shows you how to check the status and export logs of your containers.

 ## View container status